 5. Invite your friends and family to MyExpatTaxes

 When you invite your friends and family to MyExpatTaxes, you earn 20 credits for each person who uses your link and files their taxes.
 One credit is equal to 1 euro or US dollar.
 There is no limit to the number of people who can use your link!

 But why should they use your link?
 Because they’ll save 20% too!
 Yup, it’s good for you and good for them!
 So, what are you waiting for?
 Get out, share your link, and start saving yourself and your friends some cash.

 Ready to share?
 Here are two things they should know:

 - MyExpatTaxes is the only award-winning and highly recognized software built by expats for expats.
 Because we are expats, we realize how challenging something as ordinary as filing taxes or even having a bank account can be for Americans abroad.

 - MyExpatTaxes has over 1,000 4 and 5-star reviews across Google, TrustPilot, and Facebook.
 So, while the awards are fantastic, our clients make the work most rewarding.

 Filing in 2022

 Haven’t filed yet this year?
 No problem!
-If you filed an extension you have until October 15th to finish your tax return.
+If you filed an extension you have until October 15th (October 16th in 2023) to finish your tax return.
 If you didn’t file an extension you should file right away to minimize the chances of paying late fees or fines.
 Never filed?
 No biggie.
 We can help you by using the Streamlined Procedure to get you caught up and in good standing with the IRS.